Tai'an: Modern history

+Culture

+Tai'an holds significant historical and cultural importance due to its association with Mount Tai, which is recognized as a UNESCO World Heritage Site.
+Worship at Mount Tai began in prehistoric times where the religious Confucianism ritual Feng Shan would be performed by the kings of Zhou and later emperors of China.
+While the last traditional Feng Shan was performed in 1790, Tai'an holds an annual large-scale live performance called "Chinese Taishan·Fengshan Grand Ceremony".

+Tai'an is a tourist city, and the Tai'an government has also been trying to promote the development of tourism in Tai'an.

 Geography and climate

 Tai'an is centered on the south side of Mount Tai.
 Dongping Lake is the biggest lake.

 Tai'an lies in the northern temperate zone and has a continental, semi-humid monsoon climate.
 The average annual temperatures are -2.1 C (January), 12.8 C (annual average), and 26.0 C (July).
 The average annual precipitation is 681 mm.